Police seek 3rd suspect in Troy homicide

 TROY, N.Y.
-(NEWS10) — Police say they are searching for a third suspect in the shooting death of a 19-year-old in the City of Troy in September.
+(NEWS10) — Police say they are searching for a third and final suspect connected to a 19-year-old woman’s murder back in September.

-Police arrested Idelisse Armstead, 24, of Brooklyn, and Antwaun Twitty, 30, of Burlington, Vt., on Tuesday in connection with the September 17 death of 19-year-old Beyonce Wint.
+Troy Police announce late Wednesday afternoon they are looking for Isaiah Williams, 21, of Brooklyn, N.Y.
+Police previously arrested Idelisse Armstead, 24, of Brooklyn, and Antwaun Twitty, 30, of Burlington, Vt., on Tuesday in connection with the September 17 death of 19-year-old Beyonce Wint.

-Troy Police are now searching for Isaiah Williams, 21, of Brooklyn, N.Y. on an indictment warrant in connection with the homicide.

 Around 4 a.m. on September 17, Troy police responded to the area of 4th Avenue and 111th Street for a shooting.
 Wint was found laying behind a parked car with a gunshot wound to the head.